About Special Interest Group 12, Augmentative and Alternative Communication

 Professional and Clinical Issues

-Affiliate members have a direct voice in addressing issues that impact on their profession, to communicate and network on a variety of topics, and to identify clinical issues that need immediate attention.
-It is hoped that working groups will be developed to focus on topics important to the affiliates.
-Possible areas of interest include the following:
+Affiliate members have a direct voice in addressing issues that impact their profession, to communicate and network on a variety of topics, and to identify clinical issues that need immediate attention.
+Areas of interest include:

 - Ethical issues in AAC